php-flasher/php-flasher.github.io/docs/index.md

 Flash messages are a great way to add some simple notifications to users of your website or application about important events that may have happened.

 **Flasher** gives a straightforward way to give feedback messages in the current or next page to users with the flashing system.
 The flashing system basically makes it possible to record a message and store it within the session so that it can be retrieved when needed.

 # Why use PHP Flasher ?

 Flasher supports many notification libraries : __tailwindcss__, __bootstrap__, __toastr.js__, __sweet alert 2__, __pnotify__, __noty__ and __notyf__
-and its highly extendable so you can add custom adapters.
+and its highly extendable, so you can add custom adapters.

 This library is designed, so you can take full control when creating you notifications :